barionleg/Xipho/docs/icecast-2.4.1/config-file.md

 Icecast can be configured to send custom HTTP headers.
 This is available as a global setting and inside mountpoints.
 This section explains the global settings.

 This functionality was introduced mainly to enable the use of simplified cross-origin resource sharing.
-The Icecast default configuration contains the first header seen in the above exmple, for this reason.
+The Icecast default configuration contains the first header, as seen in the above exmple, for this reason.

 http-headers
 : This element is placed anywhere inside the main section of the icecast config.
 It will contain `<header>` child elements, that specify the actual headers one by one.